Unleashing the Power of Premium Crystal Coat Resin: Protect and Enhance with Confidence

 High-Performance Projects: In projects that demand exceptional durability and impact resistance, additional coats may be necessary.
 This could range from three to five coats or more, depending on the specific requirements of the project.

-B. Explain the factors that may influence the number of coats required:
+The factors that may influence the number of coats required:

 Desired Thickness: The desired thickness of the resin coating will directly impact the number of coats required.
 Thicker coatings typically require more layers to achieve the desired depth and durability.